Sometimes you just need a break… Get it? ‘Cause “we were on a break”…

 This whole thing was surprisingly sort of a hard story to tell.

-The heart story blog posts almost always took way longer to draft than any other blog posts I write – not because they’re so well crafted or anything like that.
-It’s because sometimes I just needed a break.
+The heart story blog posts almost always took way longer to draft than any other blog posts I write – not because they’re so well crafted or anything.
+Because sometimes I just needed a break.

 In certain chapters, I’d say out loud to no one (but like you were here), “I just need a minute.”

-I’d get up and get some water, or turn on an episode of some TV show to give my brain a break.
+I’d get up and get some water, or turn on some TV show to give my brain a break.

 Some (most) chapters weren’t especially flattering.
 Some chapters weren’t that fun to relive.
 But I told the story.
-I’m happy that I did.
-I’ll always have a pretty good account of it in case, for whatever reason, I want to relive it again someday.
+I guess it’s nice that I did so I’ll have a pretty good account of it in case, for whatever reason, I want to relive it again someday.

 Every once in a while I unintentionally relive it for a moment.
 I love those medical dramas on TV.
 While I’m sure a lot of things on those shows are more dramatized than the real world, some things are incredibly reminiscent of my experience.

 And it can be jarring – even still – to see something that so vividly and immediately transports me right back.
 (Good job, writers.)
 It’s just a weird part of my life.
-It doesn’t mean I don’t like watching those shows, or that I’ll never watch Grey’s or Scrubs or any of them again.
+It doesn’t mean I’m ever going to stop watching Grey’s or Scrubs or others.
 It’s just a weird thing that happens sometimes.

 I don’t know if that will be the case forever, but it’s the case for now and I’m okay with that.